malcolmlett/malcolmlett.github.io/Focusing-on-the-why.md

 The Visceral Loop begins to directly tackle that.
 But more needs to be done.

 A detailed investigation of the why needs to produce, with mathematical accuracy, a schematic of a self organising, self architecting, self learning, agent.
 In a multi layered cognitive architecture, each lower layer is trained by the layer above.
-Boyd what trains the top most layer?
-Active Inference, in combination with evolutionarily preconfigured loss measures and  attractors are part of this.
+But what trains the top most layer?
+Active Inference, in combination with evolutionarily pre-configured loss measures and attractors are part of this.
 But to really design such a system requires answering many more nuanced and detailed questions.
 Answering those, is answering the question of "why".

 It will answer:
-- with greater specificity and clarity, why are we conscious at all (phenomenal consciousness)
+- With greater specificity and clarity, why are we conscious at all (phenomenal consciousness)
-- why we are conscious of some things and not others (access consciousness)
+- Why we are conscious of some things and not others (access consciousness)
 	- "The big puzzle is, why is the conscious aspect so limited, and the unconscious part so vast?
 What is the meaning of this odd conjunction?"
 (Baars, 2022)
-- why we have the perception of volitional control (free will)
+- Why we have the perception of volitional control (free will)
-- why we have conscious subjective experience of dreams.
+- Why we have conscious subjective experience of dreams.
 If it is something to do with learning, why is learning so tied to subjective experience?
 - Why conscious priming is apparently needed to trigger learning and unconscious problem solving (as mentioned by Baars, 2021).
 Ie: we just hold something in awareness and we magically learn from it, or magically produce a solution to the question.
-- to what level infants are conscious.
+- To what level infants are conscious.
 Eg: probably fully conscious so that the system can learn too.
 - Why Cs is a single stream, not multiple parallel Cs streams.
-- if consciousness is a meta management system, why is it aware of not just the main processes that it is tasked with managing, but of itself as well.
+- If consciousness is a meta management system, why is it aware of not just the main processes that it is tasked with managing, but of itself as well.
 Exactly what learning measure or loss function requires that such meta self reference is available?
-- why such a system doesn't need infinite regress on its meta meta-ness.
+- Why such a system doesn't need infinite regress on its meta meta-ness.

 ## How

 Having recognised a "why", in the form of a need for better capabilities, the next thing to address is "how".
 What biologically plausible mechanism may provide the necessary capability?

 So the task at hand is to use the "design stance" to theoretically (or actually) build such a system.
-It needs to incorporate the Visceral Loop.
+It should produces the behaviours of the Visceral Loop.
 It needs to be able to operate within a sufficiently complex environment.
 It needs to be able to learn (long term).
 It needs to be able to adapt (short term) and presumably it needs to meta-adapt (ie: adapt its meta management).

 # Background